jerinsunny/stm32_vglitch/index.md

 BOOT ROMs play a crucial role in the initial bootstrapping process of the microcontroller, ensuring proper initialization before handing control over to the main application code.
 They are integral to the startup sequence of the microcontroller and help establish a stable and functional operating environment for the device.

-The bootloader is stored in the internal boot ROM (system memory) of STM32 devices, and is programmed by ST during production.
+The bootloader is stored in the internal boot ROM (system memory) of STM32 devices, and is programmed by STM during production.
 Its main task is to reprogram the Flash memory through one of the available serial peripherals.
 More details on the STM32 Bootloader can be found in [AN2606:Application Note](https://www.st.com/resource/en/application_note/cd00167594-stm32-microcontroller-system-memory-boot-mode-stmicroelectronics.pdf)

 ### Enabling Bootloader